manwar/perlweeklychallenge-club/challenge-124/james-smith/README.md

 penup
 ```

+You may ask why we only rotate right 89 to start the circle.
+If we start by rotating right then the circle will be off-set by "5" units to the right - we either have to do `right 90` `forward 5` `left 2` then `repeat` for `179`.
+And finish with another `right 5`.
+(This means the centre of one of the sides is at the top of the cross - or we can rotate the shape by 1 degree and have it stand on one of it's points)

 # Task 2 - Tug of War

 ***You are given a set of `$n` integers `(n1, n2, n3, ...)`.
 Write a script to divide the set in two subsets of `n/2` sizes each so that the difference of the sum of two subsets is the least.
 If `$n` is even then each subset must be of size `$n/2` each.
 In case `$n` is odd then one subset must be `($n-1)/2` and other must be `($n+1)/2`.***